wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         kubectl logs <container_id> --follow --namespace staging
         ```
 1. Access the services you just started:
-    1. Access the development service using the following URL: http://localhost:8080/service1
+    1. Access the development service using the following URL: [http://localhost:8080/service1](http://localhost:8080/service1)
-    1. Access the staging service using the following URL: http://localhost:8080/service2
+    1. Access the staging service using the following URL: [http://localhost:8080/service2](http://localhost:8080/service2)

 ## Search and Filter Logs

-Once the data is sent to Tanzu Observability, you can search and filter logs on the log browser, see the logs related to alerts, drill into logs from a chart, Application Map, and the Traces Browser.
+Once Tanzu Observability receives the data, you can search and filter logs on the log browser, see the logs related to alerts, and drill into logs from a chart, Application Map, and the Traces Browser.

 Follow these steps:
 1. In your web browser, go to your Wavefront instance and log in.
 1. From the toolbar, select **Logs**.
-You are taken to the Log Browser.
+You see the Log Browser.
 1. Click **application** and select **my_app**.
-    {% include tip.html content="If **Auto Search** is switched on, the search results shows up on the logs browser page.
-If **Auto Search** is switched off, click **Search** to get the search results. "%}
+    {% include tip.html content="If **Auto Search** is on, the search results show up on the logs browser page when you add a source, tag, or keyword to the search bar.
+If **Auto Search** is off, click **Search** to get the search results. "%}
     ![a screenshot of the log browser with my_app on the search bar.](images/logging_kubernetes_tutorial_search.png)

 To learn more, see [Log Browser](logging_log_browser.html).

 ## Clean Up

-After running the tutorial, run the following commands to delete the content that was created for this tutorial:
+After running the tutorial, run the following commands to delete the content that you created for this tutorial:

 1. Navigate to each terminal that you have service running and press **Ctrl** + **C** to stop them.